Tiagocdt/Tiagocdt/README.md

 ## Hi there 👋

+Hello, my name is Tiago Trindade.
+I am a molecular Biosciences student from Heidelberg University and currently completely new to Github!

+Recently I developed a Temperature/Time Prediction Tool for Developmental Stages of Medaka, the model organism im working with!
+This was done with Python and I created a GUI with React.

+Currently very interested in learning how to work with CNNs or in general machine learning and contributing on Projects with others!

 <!--
 **Tiagocdt/Tiagocdt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.